Open-Transactions/protocol-docs/docs/OTASCIIArmor.md

 #### Unnecessary Base64

 In some cases, Base64-encoding of binary data is applied even though there is no need to.
-For example, Base64-encoding is applied when via the ZeroMQ transport.
+For example, Base64-encoding is applied when sending data via the ZeroMQ transport.

 ## Unnecessary Conflation of Operations